Irwin Toy Ltd v Quebec (AG): Expression

 The Justices then considered the scope of expression.
 They defined it broadly as any activity that "attempts to convey meaning".
-However, it excluded nonsensical activities that are "purely physical and [do] not convey or attempt to convey meaning" as well as activities that are of a violent form.
+The Court used the example of unlawful parking to illustrate the breadth of the right.
+If an individual parks against the rules in order to protest rule or policy, their action will count as expression.
+However, it excluded activities that are "purely physical and [do] not convey or attempt to convey meaning" as well as activities that are of a violent form.

 The majority re-affirmed the decision of Ford v.
 Quebec (1988) by finding that freedom of expression included advertising.
 Accordingly, they found that the Quebec law violated section 2(b).

 Justified limitation

 The Justices then considered whether the law was justified under section 1.
 They dismissed the argument that the law was not prescribed by law.
 A law only needed to have an "intelligible standard" which the Quebec law satisfied.

 On the inquiry into minimal impairment the Court held that when the government attempts to justify the necessity of a complete ban, courts will not be restrictive to social sciences, however, the government must establish a "sound evidentiary basis" for their conclusions.

 The Court was unsympathetic to the harm to Irwin.
 The effects of the ban, said the Court, were not so severe as to override the objective of the ban.
 The advertisers would always be able to direct ads to adults or use other means to sell children's products.